cozie-app/cozie-apple-website/docs/6_customize_cozie_app/02_design_decisions.md

 - Python
     - Python is popular in research.
 For the sake of simplicity, all code that could be written was written in Python.
 The Cozie Apple app is written in Swift, as there is no alternative.

+- Watch survey
+    - The submit button at the end of the watch survey is required to allow the user to go back and revise the answer to the last watch survey question.
+    - The Cozie watch app cannot automatically close after pressing the watch survey.
+The [Apple iOS Human Interface Guidelines](https://stackoverflow.com/questions/8739178/does-apple-disallow-the-use-of-a-close-button-on-ios-ipad) require that all watch apps be closed by pressing the watch crown.

 - Phone survey
     - The phone survey allows for longer questions and answers but is more intrusive.
 Many online survey services, e.g., Qualtrix, Google Forms, and Survey Monkey, are available.
 These services work well on phones and offer a plethora of answer options, e.g., single choice, multiple choice, sliders, point scales, free text, etc...
     Various collaborators also requested some of these various answer options.